connecticut fencing

 The tournament results, which included 15+ medalists and more than a dozen top 16 finishes, proved the growing self-sufficiency of our fencers as the season has progressed.
 They have taken what they’ve learned from our elite coaching staff this year and applied it to become not just great students but great athletes in their own right. who have mastered the fundamentals of fencing and added their own styles to resounding success.

-Even if you’re not interested in one day competing at the Olympics, fencing is as good a sport as any to build essential athletic and life skills.
-What may seem like a purely individual sport can be so much more at a club like TMFC where we put great emphasis on building camaraderie and a sense of teamwork in our classes and camps.
+But even if you’re not interested in one day competing at the Olympics, fencing is as good a sport as any to build essential athletic and life skills.
+What may seem like a purely individual sport can be so much more at a club like TMFC where we put great emphasis on building camaraderie and a sense of teamwork in our classes and camps, and we welcome all fencers regardless of their end goals.

 We thought JOs were big for our Cadet and Junior fencers, but Mission RYC proved that the kids are alright and the future is bright!
 Take a look below at some of the biggest stories of this past weekend at Mission RYC.
 We are proud of everyone who competed, regardless of result.
 All of you have put in the work in your training and are building what we hope can become fruitful lifelong careers with fencing.